Gen711/Fall18/hmmer.md

 ```

 Look at the file, `blast.out`.
 Are their things in there that are not channel proteins (you might have to google)?
 Why?
-What can we do to make the resuls tighter, if needed?
+What can we do to make the results more accurate, if needed?